|NEWS| The Power of Contemplative Practices in Language Teaching and Learning

 Resiliency rooms are part of a network of spaces on Grounds dedicated to relaxation and contemplation.
 They are open to all students, faculty, and staff at the University.
 Some of the spaces welcome community members.
-All are intended for quiet reflection or contemplative group activities, all are technology-free.
+All are intended for quiet reflection or contemplative group activities, and are technology-free.
 See details about each space below.

 Clemons 220 (new January 2018)

 CSC is now offering free drop-in programs in Clemons Contemplative Room 220.
 Located on the second floor of Clemons Library, the room is also a reservable space for contemplative practices and serves as a quiet, drop-in space at all other times.
 The programs offered in Clemons 220 are open to all students, faculty, staff, and members of the local community (unless otherwise noted in the program details.)